 Both medications start at 2.5 mg weekly for four weeks as an initiation dose.
 After this period, the dose increases to 5 mg weekly.
 From there, dose escalation occurs in 2.5 mg increments every four weeks based on tolerability and clinical response.
 Both Mounjaro and Zepbound are available in six dose strengths: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg.

 The maximum dose for both brands is 15 mg per week.
 In clinical trials, higher doses generally produced greater effects — whether measured by A1C reduction (for Mounjaro/diabetes) or weight loss (for Zepbound/obesity).
-In the SURMOUNT-1 trial, participants on 15 mg Zepbound lost an average of 22.5% of body weight, while in SURPASS-2, patients on 15 mg Mounjaro achieved A1C reductions of approximately 2.45 percentage points.
+Trial participants on the highest dose experienced substantial average weight loss in the weight-management studies and meaningful A1C reductions in the diabetes studies.
 Clinicians typically titrate to the dose that provides adequate clinical benefit while maintaining tolerability.

-Mounjaro has broad insurance coverage for diabetes with $25-150 copays, while only about 40% of commercial plans cover Zepbound for weight management — a major access barrier.
+Mounjaro has broad insurance coverage for diabetes with modest copays, while only about 40% of commercial plans cover Zepbound for weight management — a major access barrier.

 The most consequential difference between Mounjaro and Zepbound lies in insurance coverage, which is directly tied to their FDA-approved indications.
 This distinction frequently determines which brand patients can access and at what cost.

 Mounjaro, as a diabetes medication, is covered by the vast majority of commercial insurance plans, Medicare Part D, and Medicaid programs.
 Most plans require a prior authorization confirming a diagnosis of type 2 diabetes, and some require documentation that the patient has tried metformin or another first-line agent before approving tirzepatide.
-Once approved, copays typically range from $25 to $150 per month, depending on the formulary tier.
+Once approved, copays vary by formulary tier and are often modest for covered diabetes patients.

 Zepbound coverage for weight management is significantly more limited.
 As of early 2025, only about 40% of commercial insurance plans cover anti-obesity medications, and many that do impose stricter criteria.
 Medicare historically excluded coverage for weight loss drugs, though recent legislative changes are beginning to expand access.
-Eli Lilly offers a savings card for commercially insured patients that can reduce Zepbound copays to as little as $25 per month for eligible individuals, though patients on government insurance programs do not qualify.
+Eli Lilly offers a savings card for commercially insured patients that can lower copays for eligible individuals, though patients on government insurance programs do not qualify.

 Some clinicians prescribe Mounjaro off-label for weight loss in patients without diabetes, but insurance rarely covers this use.
-Patients seeking weight management without a diabetes diagnosis often face the full retail cost or turn to alternatives like compounded tirzepatide.
+Patients seeking weight management without a diabetes diagnosis often face higher out-of-pocket costs or turn to telehealth subscription programs for predictable monthly pricing.

 Side effects are identical since both contain the same active ingredient at the same doses — GI symptoms, safety warnings, and discontinuation rates are equivalent across clinical trials.